COVID-19 Vaccine Pre-Appointment Information

 Link to campus map

-- Prior to arriving for your appointment, please review and sign the Consent Form.
+- Prior to arriving for your appointment, please review, complete, and sign the Consent Form.
+If the vaccine recipient is age 12 to 17, the parent or guardian should complete and sign the form.

 Please be aware:

-- We are vaccinating with both the Pfizer and Moderna vaccines, and vaccine recipients will be offered what is currently on hand at the time of their appointments.
+- We are vaccinating with both the Pfizer and Moderna vaccines.
+Vaccine recipients who are ages 12 to 17 will receive the Pfizer vaccine, as approved by the FDA.
+All other vaccine recipients will be offered what is currently on hand at the time of their appointments.
 We will NOT be able to accommodate requests for a specific vaccine type in the clinic.
 Note that we are tracking inventory of each vaccine type to ensure that recipients will receive the second dose of the same vaccine type given for their first dose.

 - If you are experiencing new symptoms 72 hours before your vaccination appointment, such as fever >100o, new cough, new shortness of breath or breathing difficulty, chills/shaking with chills, sore throat, new loss of sense of smell or taste, please submit a request to reschedule.